Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 However, some people look for more business opportunities, like those in Lisbon and Porto.
 For that, the Silver Coast might not be right for you.
 Although a tourist attraction, it’s not a place with loads of hustle-bustle.

 So, at the end of the day, you need to decide what aligns with your lifestyle and go for a city that’ll fit your criteria.
-Don’t worry, there’s something for everyone in Portugal, so you’re bound to find your new home!
+Don’t worry; there’s something for everyone in Portugal, so you’re bound to find your new home!

-To make your life easier, we’ve made a community of over six thousand Portugal enthusiasts that you can interact with.
-Ask fellow expats what their experiences have been like, share your doubts, and take your time to make a final decision.
+Ask fellow expats about their experiences, share your doubts, and take your time to make a final decision.
 Join our Facebook Group – All About Portugal For Expats and broaden your horizons!

 Expats particularly love the affordable investment opportunities on the Silver Coast; it’s a major driving force behind the growing expat community.
 Many people also prefer this region because it’s similar to the Algarve but easier in terms of finding a residence.